 Regular gasoline at the pump, averaged nationwide, fell 0.1 cent to $3.822 a gallon yesterday, AAA data showed.
 Prices are up 16.5 cents from a year ago, or 4.5 percent.

 Release of oil from the strategic reserve may be more likely should Brent crude reach $120 a barrel, the person familiar with yesterday’s meeting said.
 While the administration officials were concerned about the prospects of higher gasoline prices, they weren’t convinced oil will continue to rise.

 A White House official confirmed the meeting with outside oil-market experts.
 The official said these types of meetings happen periodically, and are not specific to any one issue.

 White House press secretary Jay Carney has said frequently in recent weeks that “all options” are on the table, including the release of oil from strategic inventories, to ease prices if they increase too much.

 On Aug.
 31, the U.S. Energy Department agreed to lend 1 million barrels of crude from the strategic reserve to Marathon Petroleum Corp.
-(MPC) to resolve a short-term supply shortage caused by Isaac.
+(MPC:US) to resolve a short-term supply shortage caused by Isaac.